Marine conservation activism: Debris

 Marine debris is defined as "any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned into the marine environment or the Great Lakes".
 This debris can injure or even kill marine organisms; it can also interfere with navigation safety and could pose a threat to human health.
 Marine debris can range from soda cans to plastic bags and can even include abandoned vessels or neglected fishing gear.

 Ocean Conservancy is a non-profit environmental group that fights for the improvement and conservation of marine ecosystems and marine life.
 They work to find science-based solutions to protect the world's oceans from the global challenges that they face today.
 One of the many issues that they work closely to stop is the flow of trash that enters the ocean.
 The International Coastal Cleanup (ICC) is one of the methods Ocean Conservancy uses to prevent marine debris.
 The ICC is the largest volunteer effort to clean up the world's oceans and other waterways; over the past 25 years the ICC has cleaned up approximately 144,606,491 pounds of trash from beaches all over the world.

 Whaling

 International Whaling Commission

 Whaling is the hunting of free roaming whales; many whaling practices have led to drastic population loss in many whale populations around the world.
-In 1986, The International Whaling Commission (IWC) was founded to put a ban on commercial whaling.
+In 1986, The International Whaling Commission (IWC) decided to ban commercial whaling due to population decline.
 The commission recognizes three different types of whaling: aboriginal subsistence, commercial, and special permit (or scientific) whaling.